LIFEHUBBER

 AI Radar

-Anthropic's SpaceX deal sounds like a giant infrastructure headline.
-The practical lesson is simpler: AI tools need real-world capacity - chips, power, data centers, networking, and enough headroom to serve users without constant limits.
+Anthropic's SpaceX deal is easiest to read as a capacity story.
+AI tools still need real-world headroom: chips, power, data centers, networking, and enough available capacity to serve users without constant limits.

 Data center server corridor for an AI compute capacity story.